Introduction: Rat Trap Mods: Catch Mice and Wireless Monitoring

 Mesh from fruit bags forces the rodent to bite and claw at the bait, usually setting off the trap within 20 seconds.
 This bait is so effective, I get multiple rodents without adding or changing bait.
 Zip tie a small (grape sized) wad of a mesh fruit bag to the catch, see picture.
 Trim the mesh so it is only accessible from the front.
-Put a pea size dab of peanut butter in the mesh, pushing it into the mesh.
+Put a pea size dab of peanut butter in the mesh, pushing it into the mesh with a plastic fork.
 I've seen a few mice ignore 3-4 week old bait so I recommend adding fresh peanut butter every 3 weeks.
 If the bait looks nasty, cut the old bait off with dikes and re-bait.
 Tip: use an old shoe to trigger the trap before working on the bait.

 Step 9: Box

 Putting the trap in a box prevents rodents from entering from the back or sides, makes the trap easier to place and allows easy mounting of the wireless alert transmitter.
 The box should only have an opening in the front, I had a rat climb over the side of an earlier version with an open top.
 The box inside dimensions should be 3.5" wide, 7" (or more) tall, 8" deep.